 While in India, Haffejee participated in sporting activities representing his university in hockey.
-Perhaps more importantly, he was elected as the Student Representative Council.
+Perhaps more importantly, he was elected as the President of the Student Representative Council.
 Before returning to South Africa in 1976 he travelled to Pakistan, Afghanistan, Turkey and London.
-Securing employment after his return to proved to be difficult and opted for an internship at Durban’s King George V Hospital.
+Securing employment after his return to proved to be difficult so he opted for an internship at Durban’s King George V Hospital.

 His political affiliation is unclear but according to his older brother Yusuf Haffejee, he was politically active whilst he was in school and played an instrumental role in organising a number of student protests in Northdale.
-It seems Hafeeje continued his political activism on his return from India and thus he was under police surveillance.
+It seems Haffejee continued his political activism on his return from India and thus he was under police surveillance.
 On the morning of 3rd of August 1977 he was arrested by the Special Branch under the Terrorism Act on suspicion of being a trained saboteur and of plotting to overthrow the state.
-The police found him in possession of "subversive documents" advocating a revolution to establish a socialist people's republic.
+The police found him in possession of "subversive documents" advocating a revolution to establish a Socialist People's Republic.
 He was dead within twenty hours of his arrest.

 The 26-year-old dentist was found hanging from his trousers from a grille door at Durban's Brighton Beach police station on 3 August 1977.
 An inquest into his death ensued.
-Captain James Taylor and Captain P.L. du Toit, the two Security Branch policemen, who made the arrest and interrogated Haffajee denied that they had tortured him during interrogation.
+Captain James Taylor and Captain P.L. du Toit, the two Security Branch policemen, who made the arrest and interrogated Haffejee denied that they had tortured him during interrogation.
 The pathologist reported that the death was consistent with hanging.
-Yet, the report also stated that Haffajee sustained multiple injuries and that approximately sixty wounds covered his body - on his back, knees, arms and head.
-On the 15 March 1978, Mr Blunden, the inquest magistrate concluded that Haffajee died of suicide by hanging and that the injuries were unconnected and collateral to his death.
+Yet, the report also stated that Haffejee sustained multiple injuries and that approximately sixty wounds covered his body - on his back, knees, arms and head.
+Dr W Cooper, Harry Pitman and Ismail Mahomed represented the Haffejee family.
+Ghota Motala helped Ismail Mahomed, future chief justice of South Africa, to prepare for the case.
+On the 15 March 1978, Mr Blunden, the inquest magistrate concluded that Haffejee died of suicide by hanging and that the injuries were unconnected and collateral to his death.
 Blunden claimed that:

 "...submissions that other injuries found on the dentist's body were due to third degree methods, were pure speculation unsupported by evidence."